bobovski66/Revelations/README.md

 **7** "The choice is always before them.
 Even now.
 Especially now."

-*Here ends the Revelation of Our Times*

 ---

-*"He who has ears to hear, let him hear."*
+*"He who has ears to hear, let him hear."* - Mark 4:9